List of Status Quo members: 1962–1970

-Rossi, Lancaster, Coghlan and Parfitt (the "Frantic Four") (1970–1981, 2013–2014)
+1970–1981, 2013–2014: "The Frantic Four"

 In 1970, Lynes left the band.
 In his 2019 autobiography, Rossi states that Lynes had decided to get married; that they were "on [their] way to a gig in Aberdeen when he jumped ship somewhere around Stoke-on-Trent".
-The band continued as a four-piece without a keyboardist (though they later hired Andy Bown as an additional musician on keyboards from 1976).
+The band continued as a four-piece without a keyboardist, though they occasionally used session keyboardists in the studio, one of whom was Andy Bown, formerly of the Herd.
+In 1976, Bown also began playing live with the band, becoming their permanent touring/session keyboardist, though he was not made an official member during this period.
+Bob Young continued to occasionally play harmonica with the band until he ceased to be their road manager in 1979.
+He was jokingly referred to as Status Quo's "unofficial fifth member" during this era.

 The four-man line-up's first release was the single "In My Chair" in late 1970, which reached number 21 in the UK, with the first album from this line-up, Dog of Two Head, following in 1971.
 Ten more studio albums followed, the last being 1981's Never Too Late.
 They also released a UK top-10 charting non-album single "The Wild Side of Life" in 1976, and a live album in 1977.
 This line-up is considered to be the band's "classic" line-up by many fans, having overseen the release of many of their early hits such as "Caroline", "Down Down", "Rockin' All Over the World" and "Whatever You Want".
-Due to its emphasis on hard rock as opposed to the psychedelic direction of the '60s and the pop rock records of the group's future, this line-up is often referred to as the Frantic Four.
-They were often joined on stage by road manager and songwriter Bob Young, who played the harmonica, and was jokingly referred to as Status Quo's "unofficial fifth member".
+Due to its emphasis on hard rock as opposed to the psychedelic direction of the '60s and the pop rock records of the group's future, this line-up is often referred to as "the Frantic Four".

 32 years after it ended, the popularity of the "Frantic Four" line-up saw Rossi, Lancaster, Coghlan and Parfitt (as well as Young on harmonica) reuniting for a series of shows in 2013 and 14, running simultaneously with the present Quo line-up at the time.
+Four live albums came from these tours: The Frantic Four Reunion – Live at the O2 Academy Glasgow, The Frantic Four Reunion – Live at Hammersmith Apollo, The Frantic Four Reunion – Live at Wembley Arena (all 2013) and The Frantic Four's Final Fling – Live at the Dublin O2 Arena (2014).